zainabaon/decodelabs-ai-internship/README.md

 - Exits cleanly on commands like `bye` or `exit`
 - **Stretch goals implemented:**
   - Gives the bot a personality/name ("Nova")
-  - Detects when a user introduces themselves (e.g. "my name is Aisha", "I am Sam", "I'm Alex") and greets them by name
+  - Detects when a user introduces themselves (e.g. "my name is Zainab", "I am Theo", "I'm William") and greets them by name
   - Logs the full conversation history with timestamps to `conversation_history.txt`

 ## How to Run